cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 This stucco activity uses rye flour and/or chalk, mixed with a binder (tragacanth gum in Ms. Fr.
 640).
 The activity can be messy, but is a great way to learn about the production of low-cost, often temporary ornamentation of walls and other surfaces.
 Plan for one session of mixing and molding, after which the stucco ornaments are dried.
 Allow sufficient time for clean up!
 - [Making Stucco for Molding](/resources/activity-sheets/activitysheet_stucco/)
 - Video: [From Watching to Working: Incorporating Making and Knowing Activities into History of Science Courses](https://vimeo.com/840477199)<br>
-Monique O'Connell reflects on her experiences using the Making and Knowing Project's Hands-on Lesson Plan for stucco-making in a history of science course at Wake Forest University.
+Monique O'Connell reflects on her experiences of making stucco with her students in a history of science course at Wake Forest University.

 ### Dyeing with Natural Colorants
 With preparation of the dyeing stations, dyeing can be carried out in two hours or less.